Cost of Living 2024: Everything you need to know about handling rising living costs

 For example, collaborative database Expatistan estimates the current cost of living in Australia by crowdsourcing prices from locals.

-At the time of writing, Expatistan says it costs roughly $5,082 per month for a single person or $8,896 per month for a family of four to live in Australia, just for the bare essentials.
-This means Australia is one of the most expensive countries in the world to live in (ranked 6 out of 66).
+According to Expatistan, it costs $5,082 per month for a single person or $8,832 per month for a family of four to live in Australia, just for the bare essentials.
+This means Australia is ranked 8th out of 61 countries when it comes to the cost of living,

 How do we measure the cost of living?
 The consumer price index explained